Simplifying Dependent Reductions in the Polyhedral Model: Example

 \ifthenelse{\isundefined{\ispopl}} {

 } {

 }

-In this section, we use the example of \Cref{eq:ms-scan} to 1) illustrate the steps of ST applications given reuse directions, 2) illustrate the invalid ST application that leads to dependency cycles, and compare it to the valid ST application, using the algorithm proposed in \cite{sr}, and 3) describe the mechanism of our proposed heuristic algorithm, following the intuition we get from the comparison in 2).
+In this section, we use the example of \Cref{eq:ms-scan} to 1) illustrate the steps of applying ST given a reuse direction, 2) illustrate an invalid reuse direction that leads ST (using the algorithm of \citet{sr}) to induce a dependence cycle, and compare it to a valid reuse direction, and 3) describe the mechanism of our proposed heuristic algorithm.\todo{elaborate on what the heuristic does. e.g., " and it chooses a valid reuse direction."}

 \paragraph{Naive Prefix Sum} For ease of comparison and better visualization, we present the input in \Cref{eq:ms-scan} with \Cref{fig:ms-orig}, a visual, polyhedral interpretation of the naive prefix sum program in~\Cref{eq:ms-scan}.
-In \Cref{fig:ms-orig}, the top polyhedron with red dots represents the iteration domain of the reduction statement, $B[i] \mathrel{+}= A[j]$, with each red dot denoting an iteration instance of the statement.
-The bottom polyhedron with blue squares represents the iteration domain for the statement $A[i + 1] = f(B[i])$.
-The middle polyhedron with orange diamonds is an additional polyhedron that our technique inserts into the program's polyhedral representation to denote the completion of each reduction~\textsf{B[i]}.
+In \Cref{fig:ms-orig}, the top polyhedron with round dots represents the iteration domain of the reduction statement, $B[i] \mathrel{+}= A[j]$, with each round dot denoting an iteration instance of the statement.
+To the right of the top polyhedron, we have labeled each round dot in the top polyhedron at coordinate $(i, j)$ by the array element $A[j]$ that should be accumulated into $B[i]$.
+The bottom polyhedron with squares represents the iteration domain for the statement $A[i + 1] = f(B[i])$.
+The middle polyhedron with diamonds is an additional polyhedron that our technique inserts into the program's polyhedral representation to denote the completion of each reduction~$B[i]$, which\rline{bcompletionlabel} we label as $\sum\texttt{A[j]}$ in the diagram.

-\paragraph{Data Dependencies} Each arrow in \Cref{fig:ms-orig} represents a data dependence between iteration instances.
+\paragraph{Data Dependences} Each arrow in \Cref{fig:ms-orig} represents a data dependence between iteration instances.
 An arrow from iteration instance $a$ to instance $b$ represents a data dependence from $a$ to $b$.
 The implication is that $a$ needs to execute before $b$.